 (a) Implementing this major change in operations needed involvement and support of all levels of the company.
-Process started with acceptance of system with operation planning department.
+The process started with acceptance of system with operation planning department.
 Operation planning was responsible for guiding the project and managing with close cooperation from the information services department and all aspects of the implementation.
-The systems acceptance was ma lot due to use of interactive optimization which gave users the support needed to optimize such a large network while simultaneously keeping them in close control of the entire process.
+The systems acceptance was largely due to the use of interactive optimization which gave users the support needed to optimize such a large network while simultaneously keeping them in close control of the entire process.
 Users could also analyze suggested changes to the network based on changes in flows and costs, which could be compared against actual field totals.